Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 The project was developed as an Ethics Quality Improvement project at William Osler Health System (WOHS) in 2013.
 While working with local long-term care homes to change decision making, they found that the number of residents who were transferred back and forth to hospital in the two months before dying there was reduced by 59 per cent.

-DFM is leading the evaluation, which will measure the impact of PoET’s ability to reduce error-based transfers to hospital.
-The evaluation will also highlight key facilitators and barriers to implementing large scale innovations in long-term care; and investigate and report on the potential cost-savings to the health care system overall.
+DFM led the evaluation, which measured the impact of PoET’s ability to reduce error-based transfers to hospital.
+The evaluation also highlighted key facilitators and barriers to implementing large-scale innovations in long-term care, and investigated and reported on the potential cost-savings to the health care system overall.

-For the final phase of the PoET Southwest Spread project, we will access health administrative data to compare resident transfers to acute care, repeat transfers at the end-of-life, and receipt of palliative care between PSSP homes and matched control homes.
-We will also measure the cost-savings associated with transfers, repeat transfers at the end-of-life, and healthcare use of residents who live in PSSP homes compared with matched control homes.
-We will also identify which health sector experienced the highest cost-savings comparatively.
+For the final phase of the PoET Southwest Spread project, we accessed health administrative data to compare resident transfers to acute care, repeat transfers at the end-of-life, and receipt of palliative care between PSSP homes and matched control homes.
+We also measured the cost-savings associated with transfers, repeat transfers at the end-of-life, and healthcare use of residents who live in PSSP homes compared with matched control homes.
+We also identified which health sector experienced the highest cost-savings comparatively.

 Program Lead